Installing SingleM

 Installation via PyPI

-To install the Python libraries required:
+To install the Python libraries required for SingleM / Lyrebird:

 pip install singlem